 A TAD provides the anchor that is needed for teeth to be moved more quickly to the desired location.
 They are often requested by orthodontists because of their ability to reduce treatment time.

-A temporary crown is placed over a dental implant to replace a missing tooth while the implant is healing.
+A temporary crown is placed over a dental implant to replace a missing tooth while the dental implant is healing.
 A temporary crown can stay in place for up to six months, and in some instances even longer.

 A frenectomy is the removal of the frenum, a piece of tissue that runs from the underside of the lip to the gum tissue.